Get Your Free Mesothelioma Guide

 Access Help Paying for Treatment

 Many cases of well-differentiated papillary mesothelioma tumors have no symptoms.
-The disease causes pain and excessive fluid buildup in some patients.
+But the disease may cause pain and fluid buildup in some patients.

-WDPMT of the tunica vaginalis can cause scrotal swelling or the formation of testicular lumps.
-In one study of 22 WDPMT cases, only two patients reported symptoms to their doctors.
+WDPMT of the tunica vaginalis can cause scrotal swelling or lumps.
+In a study of 22 WDPMT cases, only two patients reported symptoms to their doctors.
 One patient experienced acute abdominal pain, and the other had chronic pelvic pain.

-Doctors must collect a comprehensive tumor sample to prevent misdiagnosis.
+Doctors must collect a full tumor sample to prevent misdiagnosis.
 The only definitive procedure for diagnosing WDPM and other mesotheliomas is a biopsy, which collects a tissue sample for laboratory analysis.

 While looking for signs of mesothelioma, doctors also look for negative markers.
-These markers signal that the tumor is likely not mesothelioma but another type of cancer.
+These markers indicate that the tumor is likely not mesothelioma.
+It is probably another type of cancer.
 For example, mesothelioma patients rarely test positive for the PAX8 protein.
-If it’s detected, this could signal kidney cancer, thyroid cancer and cancers of the female reproductive system.
+If detected, this could mean kidney, thyroid or female reproductive cancers.

-Doctors usually discover this condition during an unrelated pelvic or abdominal surgery.
+Doctors usually discover this condition during pelvis or abdomen surgery.
 An imaging test, such as a CT scan, may find it.
 However, this technique isn’t sensitive enough to detect tumors smaller than 1 centimeter.

-Therapy usually involves a combination of the main types of mesothelioma treatment.
-These include surgery, chemotherapy and radiation therapy.
+Therapy usually involves a combination of the main types of mesothelioma treatment, including surgery, chemotherapy and radiation therapy.
 Treatment options also depend on where the papillary mesothelioma tumors form.

-A combination of surgery and heated chemotherapy treats abdominal cases.
+A mix of surgery and heated chemotherapy treats abdominal cases.
 In a 2019 Annals of Surgical Oncology study, 37 of the 56 patients received this combination.

 Learn about your diagnosis, top doctors and how to pay for treatment.